isomerpages/pa-corp/_our-network/Grassroots Organisations/People's Association Youth Movement.md

 **Youth Chapters**

 <img style="height:300px;width:400px"  align="left" src="/images/Our%20Network/GrassRoots%20Organisation/youth3_compressed.jpg"><br><br><br><br><br><br><br><br><br>
-In addition to involving youths in the YECs, the Youth Chapters at the Residents’ Committees and Neighbourhood Committees is another key initiative to facilitate deeper local youth engagement as it will give young residents a chance to get to know each other and do meaningful activities together.
+In addition to involving youths in the Youth Networks, the Youth Chapters at the Residents’ Committees and Neighbourhood Committees is another key initiative to facilitate deeper local youth engagement as it will give young residents a chance to get to know each other and do meaningful activities together.

 The Youth Chapters bring like-minded youths together through interest groups, bring about an impact to the needy residents through community service programmes and organise activities for fellow youths and residents.

 <img style="height:300px;width:400px"  align="left" src="/images/Our%20Network/GrassRoots%20Organisation/youth4_compressed.jpg"><br><br><br><br><br><br><br><br><br><br>
 <img style="height:300px;width:400px"  align="left" src="/images/Our%20Network/GrassRoots%20Organisation/youth5_compressed.jpg"><br><br><br><br><br><br><br><br>

-The **Community Leadership Programme (CLP)** is developed to expose students to grassroots work and a diverse range of volunteer activities.
+The **Community Leadership Programme (CLP)** is developed to introduce students from Institutes of Higher Learning (IHL) to community work and a diverse range of volunteer activities

-Students will be attached to the Youth Executive Committees (YECs) and mentored by experienced YEC leaders.
-Students will be challenged to step out of their comfort zones through a journey of experiential learning, community projects, leadership workshops, house-to-house visits, dialogue sessions and participation in national campaigns – PAYM Loves Red and YOUths Care @ PAYM.
+Students will be attached to the Youth Networks (YN) and mentored by experienced YN leaders.
+Students will embark on a journey of experiential learning, community projects, leadership workshops, house-to-house visits, dialogue sessions and participation in national campaigns – PAYM Loves Red and Community YOUthCare Festival.

 Through CLP, the students will not only hone their leadership skills but also cultivate a sense of appreciation on the importance of bridging diverse communities.